vrk-kpa/suomifi-icons/README.md

 # ⌨️ Development

 When adding new icons, add the icon to the correct folder under 'assets'.
+Make sure the new icon follows the same naming policy as existing icons.

 Then add the icon name in the correct array in `utils/createComponents`.
 Run `yarn createComponents` to rebuild icon components.
 The new icon will be included in the correct iconset and the corresponding index.

+Run `yarn build` and publish using `npm publish ./dist` to ensure importing from subfolders works as intended.